defold/tutorial-movement/README.md

 <img src="doc/integration-constant.png" srcset="doc/integration-constant@2x.png 2x">

 Acceleration defines how fast something changes speed and direction.
 The acceleration is acting over the frame time step (`dt`) and then added to the velocity.
 The velocity acts over the frame and the resulting movement is added to the position.
 Since velocity changes over time the movement has to be calculated as the area under a curve.
-In maths, this is called [integration over time](http://en.wikipedia.org/wiki/Integral).
+In mathematics, this is called [integration over time](http://en.wikipedia.org/wiki/Integral).

 <img src="doc/integration.png" srcset="doc/integration@2x.png 2x">